in-toto/scai-demos/README.md

 ## In this repo

-This repo provides [Go](scai-gen/) and [Python](python/) implementations of CLI tools for automatically generating valid, in-toto ITE-6 compliant SCAI metadata.
+This repo provides [Go](scai-gen/) and [Python](python/) implementations of CLI tools for automatically generating SCAI metadata compliant with the [in-toto Attestation Framework].

 A number of sample use cases for SCAI are implemented in [examples/](examples/).